tom-and-the-toothfairies/pathways/doc/FEATURES.md

 This feature can also be tested manually.
 Visit the [homepage] and select a file.
 Press the `Submit` button.
 The file should be sent to the system, and analysis results should now be displayed.
 Invalid files should result in an error dialogue, which displays a meaningful error message.
+For example, `panacea/test/fixtures/bad.pml` should result in a `syntax error` being displayed when submitted.
 Valid files should result in a success dialogue.
+See [PML File Loading](#pml-file-loading---complete) for an example.

 ## On-Screen PML Reporting - Complete